I write to discover what I know. — Flannery O’Connor

 Hi, I’m Erin.
 I love stripes, documentaries, mojitos, dad jokes, fine point pens, my local library, and almost all vegetables.
 Once, when I was a child, I cried about litter, and once, when I was in college, a lunch lady took one look at me and called me “more of a vanilla person,” so there’s that.
 This is where I come to write about tending the orchard and living the truest thing.
 Like most worthwhile things, it’s a work in progress.

 I’ve been writing on the world wide web for something like twelve years now, so yeah, you could say that I grew up around these parts.
 I don’t think there’s anything more beautiful than stories, so I’ll try to share those before I share my opinions.
 If you and I were sitting across a table from each other, steaming mugs or wine glasses in hand, I’d want to hear your story.
-I’m allergic to small talk, so I’d ask about the things you’re struggling with and the things that make you come alive, because I think the world needs a whole lot more of that.
+I’m allergic to small talk and elevator speeches, so I’d ask about the things you’re struggling with and the things that make you come alive, because I think the world needs a whole lot more of that.
 And there’d be a whole lot of room for grace, because I find myself needing more of it every day.

 As seen in: